 Cherry Vinaigrette Dressing

-For the Cherry Vinaigrette dressing, I use L’Epicurien Black Cherry Jam, olive oil, red wine vinegar, Pumpkin Honey Mustard, and two teaSpoons of Fresh Roasted Garlic Cottonseed Oil.
+For the Cherry Vinaigrette dressing, I use L’Epicurien Black Cherry Jam, olive oil, red wine vinegar, Pumpkin Honey Mustard, and two teaSpoons of Greek EVOO Hellenic Farms PDO Sitia Crete.
 Put all the ingredients in a mason jar, shake until combined.
 Just as I pour the dressing over the Autumn Harvest Salad, a car drives up the long winding road to the cabin.
 Boy I sure hope it’s Geoffrey!

 This salad is great for your next Halloween party with your friends or family.
 I hope you enjoyed my little spooky adventure.

 Cherry Vinaigrette Dressing is fruity from the Black Cherry Jam combined with Pumpkin Honey Mustard.
-Garlic Cottonseed Oil helps to create the perfect balance between sweetness and acidity.
+The extra virgin olive oil helps to create the perfect balance between sweetness and acidity.
 Great salad dressing for a salad with seasonal produce from the Autumn season.

 For the Salad: